MsMc24/G1-finalproject/README.md

 Pre-reading:

 1. Students look at word cloud made using wordcloud code.
 Ss guess what the story is about.
 What do they think Maria’s dream is?
-What does she need to achieve her dream?
+What does she need to achieve her dream? ☁️☁️☁️
-2. Ask if there are any words they can’t pronounce.
+2. Ask if there are any words they can’t pronounce.❓❓❓
-Students use gradio to learn pronunciation.
+3. Students look at words using dictionary.📕📕📕
-3. T calls on each student: Can you tell me 1 word you didn’t know how to say and it’s meaning?
+4. T calls on each student: Can you tell me 1 word you didn’t know how to say and it’s meaning? 🙋🏻🙋🏻🙋🏻

 During reading:

-4. Students listen (tts?) to the story.
+5. Students listen (tts) to the story.👂🏼👂🏼👂🏼
-5. Ss take a quiz.
+6. Ss take a quiz.📝📝📝

 Post-reading:

-6. Ss pick a dream and what they need (4 things?) to achieve it and use hugging face or text to image app to create a story.
+7. Ss pick a dream and what they need (4 things?) to achieve it and use _____ to create a story. 🛌🛌🛌

 ## Lesson Materials
+Computers or tablets, internet

 ### Story Title: The Tree of Dreams
 + [text link](https://raw.githubusercontent.com/MK316/Spring2024/main/DLTESOL/project/story01.txt)